owlike/genson/website/Documentation/Configuration.md

 GensonBuilder is the main class allowing to configure and create new instances of Genson.
 It tries to be easy to use through a fluent builder API.
 Most of those options are documented in the [Javadoc]({{base.url}}/Documentation/Javadoc).
+GensonBuilder provides several methods to register components such as Converters, Factories, etc, but it is not documented here.

 <div class="table-responsive">
 <table class="table table-striped table-bordered">